The Travel Corporation‘s new five-step Climate Action Plan will guide how we reach carbon neutrality by 2030 or sooner.

 Project Vesta’s mission is to harness the natural power of the oceans to remove a trillion tonnes of excess carbon dioxide from the atmosphere.
 Their carbon removal solution accelerates the natural weathering process of olivine, a volcanic material, and places it on beaches and at coastal areas where ocean wave action stores carbon within rock on the sea floor.
-Project Vesta estimate that if deployed on just 2% of global shelf seas, olivine could capture 100% of annual human carbon dioxide emissions.
+Project Vesta estimates that if deployed on just 0.25% of global shelf seas, olivine could capture 1 gigatonne (GT) of carbon dioxide per year.
+One GT is the amount of carbon that could be sequestered by more than 16 billion tree seedlings grown for 10 years.
 A grant from TreadRight will support lab studies that will monitor the impact of olivine on coastal ecosystems.
 The results from these studies will be made available to the scientific community to demonstrate that coastal enhanced weathering is a safe intervention.

 GreenWave is a regenerative ocean farming organization studying how kelp can be added to soil to increase its carbon storage potential while decreasing harmful nitrous oxide emissions on regenerative land farms.
 While there have been many attempts to increase soil’s natural ability to store carbon (known as soil organic carbon), one unintended effect is the release of nitrous oxide, a greenhouse gas that is 300 times more potent than carbon dioxide.
 The use of kelp as a soil additive is emerging as a tool to reduce nitrous oxide emissions and create a net climate benefit.
 TreadRight’s grant will go towards validating GreenWave’s research on the link between kelp, nitrous oxide and carbon emissions through a one-year field study using kelp grown on the GreenWave farm as a soil additive for regenerative land-based farms in the Northeast, USA.